paultopia/gobbledygook/content/pages/syllabus.md

 - NBC News ['We are going backward': How the justice system ignores science in the pursuit of convictions](https://www.nbcnews.com/news/us-news/we-are-going-backward-how-justice-system-ignores-science-pursuit-n961256)

-- A note from last year on a [4 recap/further explanation of the probability issue the class that year got stuck on]({filename}../Lessons/totalprob.md)**
+- A note from last year on a [week 4 recap/further explanation of the probability issue the class that year got stuck on]({filename}../Lessons/totalprob.md)

 For **Week 4 practice homework**, go to the "Strings" problems in the [HackerRank Python Domain](https://www.hackerrank.com/domains/python) and do: